d3b4g/leonids/_posts/enum.md

 > Get-Net User -SPN

-This cmdlet enumerates kerberoastable users. **Kerberoasting** abuses traits of the Kerberos protocol to harvest password hashes for Active Directory user accounts with servicePrincipalName.
+This command enumerates kerberoastable users. **Kerberoasting** abuses traits of the Kerberos protocol to harvest password hashes for Active Directory user accounts with servicePrincipalName.
 This is usualy an entry point for pentesters.

 ![source-01](/img/enu18.PNG){: .align-left}